 If you want to build muscle and size stick to that goal until you get there.
 Too many people jump from a diet to increasing performance and back again in short time spells.
 Ultimately this just leads to spinning wheels with very little overall gain.
 The body needs time to grow to increase in performance with good nutrition and an excess of cals for at least 3 months.

 Always begin a diet by improving your VO2 capacity first.
 In other words, get fitter.
 Here’s a blog post why: https://trxtraveller.com/a-hiit-schedule-to-lose-fat…/ Reducing calories comes after this.
-Focus on getting fitter and more powerful for at least 2 – 4 weeks before looking at reducing cals.
+Focus on getting fitter and more powerful for at least 2 or 3 weeks before looking at reducing cals.

 Everyone will respond to various methods of dieting differently.
 There isn’t one answer to cover all.
 But in general, reduce your overall calorie intake from carbs.
 Fats and proteins should increase slightly to support energy needs.
 Personally, I get my carbs down to 15% of my overall macro intake and only intake them after training.
 All other meals throughout the day are just fats and proteins.
 Move more week by week.
 Moving more means getting your steps in each day.
 Reducing calories to then move less is pointless.
 It cancels each other out.

 If you are doing a long diet, Include carbohydrate re-feeds.
 These means have 1 day a week, or 1 day every 2 weeks, if you have a higher fat percentage, where you increase your calories ALOT just from carbs.
 This will help keep your metabolism high and help you psychologically.